-Concomitantly, we maintain that departments and schools possess the disciplinary expertise to best address longer-term impacts to their fields.
-We strongly urge all departments and schools to review and update regularly their RTP criteria to respond to these shifts and support their faculty members at all stages of their career.
+Concomitantly, we maintain that departments and schools possess the disciplinary expertise to best address longer-term impacts to their fields, and that college criteria should reflect disciplinary shifts.
+We strongly urge all colleges, departments, and schools to review and update regularly their RTP criteria to respond to these shifts and support their faculty members at all stages of their career.